 During handgun training courses, Rob encourages shooters to drop their gun if they get a piece of hot brass down their shirt or behind their eyepro.
 Students may also drop their gun on a fumbled draw or if the gun becomes entangled with clothing.

 This can happen off the range to concealed carry holders too, whether due to a holster problem, poor gun handling under stress, or other reasons.

 STANDARD SAFETY PROTOCOLS

-1. Do not try to catch a gun in mid air.
+1. Do not try to catch a gun in midair.
 If you’ve dropped it, let it fall to the ground.
-This is so you won’t grab the gun, hit the trigger, and the gun goes off.
+This is so you won’t grab the gun, hit the trigger, and accidentally fire the gun.

 2. Make sure your drop safety, your inertial safeties, are all intact.
 Don’t bypass or disconnect them.
 This way, when the gun does hit the ground, it won’t go off.